Spa-ify Your Bedroom for Restful Sleep

 There is a reason spas are set up in hushed, low-lit lounge areas.
 They are designed to make you feel swaddled, to provide comfort and security.
-You can re-create this spa effect in your home or bedroom with just a few of the quick and easy steps below.
+Get a restful nights sleep by re-creating this spa effect in your bedroom with just a few of the quick and easy steps below.

 Use Neutral Tones